hoverkite/hoverkite/docs/presentation/slides.md

   cycle for each pair of outputs.
 - '0' here actually means a 50% duty cycle, '+' means > 50%, '-' means < 50%.
 - How much greater or less?
 That's how we control torque.
+- The diagram assumes that a Hall effect sensor will give a 1 if a north pole of the rotor is near it.
+I have no idea if this is actually correct, but whatever it does is equivalent to this.
+- There are actually a lot more than three windings, and more than 6 steps to make a complete revolution.
+They are however in three groups, so this simplified version is equivalent.

 ---